mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 Again, external tools are needed.
 I recommend to install Graphite for collecting metrics and Grafana for building dashboards.

-First Spark needs to be configured to report metrics into Graphite, prepare the metrics.properties file:
+First, Spark needs to be configured to report metrics into Graphite, prepare the ```metrics.properties``` file:

     *.sink.graphite.class=org.apache.spark.metrics.sink.GraphiteSink
     *.sink.graphite.host=[hostname]